‘Ujjayi’ Energy Renewing Pranayama

 hqdefault

 The practice this exercise, we can avoid the complications of coughing and indigestion.
-When performing this exercise daily, it causes to the practise to increase the vitality, strengthens both the circulatory and the nervous system.
-Practise of Ujjayi has the preventive and curative influences in the body.
-It is also helpful to raise the low blood pressure to normal level.
+When performing this exercise daily, causes he practices increased vitality, strengthening both the circulatory and the nervous systems.
+The practice of Ujjayi has preventive and curative influences on the body.
+It is also helpful to raise low blood pressure to an average level.
 The thyroid risk should calm down.
-Control the High blood pressure and cure the coronary disorders.
+Control High blood pressure and cure coronary disorders.

 There is no limit to the power of the human mind.
 The more concentrated.
-It is the more power is brought to bear on one point.
-The powers of the mind are like rays of light dissipated; when they are concentrated they illumine.
+It is the more power.
+It is brought to bear on one point.
+Mind management is like rays of light dissipated; when they are concentrated, they illuminate.

 -Swami Vivekananda